ebraun68/RYcode/README.md

 as R and Y.

-The program is straightforward to use; it will provide instructions when called without command line options, as follow:
+The program is straightforward to use; it will provide instructions when called without command line options, as follows:

 ./recodeRY.pl